CirclesUBI/whitepaper/Circles.md

 Another way of thinking about trust is that it is the user telling the system that they acknowledge specific currencies as “real money.”
 Since any blockchain account can join the system and start minting currency, a trivial attack is to create multiple accounts and register with each to get multiple basic incomes.
 This is called a Sybil attack in computer security terms.
 The existence of trust relationships is how users protect themselves from fake accounts by specifying which ones they know for a fact represent an individual human’s primary account, forming a native Sybil resistance in the system.

 Because trust is a way to protect from counterfeit currencies, it is a serious responsibility on the part of the user.
 Users will have to rely heavily on mutual connections when making direct peer-to-peer trust relationships, and new users with no trust connections will have to get their closest loved ones to be their initial connections.
-However in order to increase usability, some exceptions to these high requirements are covered in the Groups & Validators section below.
+However in order to increase usability, some exceptions to these high requirements are covered in the Validators section below.

 ### Transitive Exchange